-Success, Equity and Social Justice for our students are longstanding goals of the San Mateo County Community College District and have been defined as the overarching themes of the District's Strategic Plan.
+Success, Equity and Social Justice for our students are longstanding goals of the San Mateo County Community College District and are the overarching themes of the District's Strategic Plan.
 With this Plan, the District recognizes that there is nothing more important to the District's future and to the future of San Mateo County than increasing student success rates.
-Providing equitable access to higher education is no longer sufficient.
-To fully meet the District's obligation to increase equity and student success, it must close longstanding gaps in student attainment.
-Continuous use of the District's data will be required to identify and close these gaps.
+In addition to student access, student success is crucial to closing longstanding gaps in student attainment.
+Continuous usage of the District's data and evidenced based practices will be required to identify and close these gaps.
 While colleges are required to report success data to external agencies, these traditional measures of student completion and graduation do not fully capture the contributions of the District's Colleges to the County.
 A more student-centric definition of student success is necessary.
 Accordingly, the District defines student success as occurring when students reach the individual goals they set for themselves.

-This "students-first" philosophy is deeply grounded in the belief that diversity is a value added rather than something to be overcome or transcended and is a necessary starting point rather than the entire goal.
-In order to create an equitable and rigorous educational environment, the value of diversity must be embedded in policy and practice, be reflected throughout the District and its guiding plans, and must address equitable impact as well as intent.
+The District and the three colleges of the district consider the needs and best interest of students in decision-making and resource allocation.
+This "students-first" philosophy complemented the belief that diversity is a value added rather than something to be overcome or transcended and is a necessary starting point rather than the entire goal.
+In order to create an equitable and rigorous educational environment, the value of social justice must be embedded in policy and practice, be reflected throughout the District and its guiding plans, and must address equitable impact as well as intent.
+Social justice is a complex theory with broad meaning much beyond the scope of this Strategic Plan.
+For our purposes, it is understood to be a value of equal access to liberties, rights, and opportunities with attention to low resourced members of our society.

 To ensure that adequate resources are available to achieve the goals of this Strategic Plan, the District will, at all times, undertake sound fiscal planning and management of allocations.
-It will be essential for the District to protect its community-supported revenue status through advocacy, education and alliances with other similarly-funded colleges.
+It will be essential for the District to protect its community-supported revenue status through advocacy, education and alliances with other similarly funded colleges.
 In addition, the District will need to continue to support and expand entrepreneurial efforts that produce additional revenue that can be used to support student educational programs and services beyond that which is available from other state and local sources.

-The following strategies will help inform the District and Colleges in developing policies, procedures and initiatives in support of the Overarching Themes of this Strategic Plan.
+The following strategies will help inform the District and Colleges in developing policies, procedures and initiatives in support of the overarching themes of this Strategic Plan.

-- Develop a robust and comprehensive research, planning and institutional effectiveness infrastructure Districtwide to produce actionable data for use in Districtwide decision-making. - Measure the impact of new and existing College efforts to increase success and equity for all students.
-Close gaps that result in inequitable outcomes.
+• Develop a robust and comprehensive research, planning and institutional effectiveness infrastructure Districtwide to produce actionable data for use in Districtwide decision-making.

-- Capture the real education goals that students want to achieve and use these goals to determine their subsequent success. - Continually explore and implement interventions that benefit all students, with particular emphasis on students with high potential and limited resources. - Provide clear and distinct pathways for all students, particularly those from underserved populations, to accelerate program completion and successful transitions to work or transfer. - Support the Colleges by providing resources for teaching and support innovations that are designed to increase student success - Review student placement assessment processes and incorporate multiple measures of assessing the preparedness of new students for college level work for students with the goal of decreasing time needed to achieve one's goal. - Engage in innovative course scheduling that provides more student options for course completion.
+- Measure the impact of new and existing College efforts to increase success and equity for all students.
+Close gaps that result in inequitable outcomes. - Capture the real education goals that students want to achieve and use these goals to determine their subsequent success. - Continually explore and implement interventions that benefit all students, with particular emphasis on students with high potential and limited resources. - Provide clear and distinct pathways for all students, particularly those from underserved populations, to accelerate program completion and successful transitions to work or transfer. - Support the Colleges by providing resources for teaching and support innovations that are designed to increase student success. - Review student placement assessment processes and incorporate multiple measures of assessing the preparedness of new students for college level work for students with the goal of decreasing time needed to achieve one's goal. - Engage in innovative course scheduling that provides more student options for course completion.